 - Tell me about consequentialism.

 - Tell me about nonconsequentialism.

+- Tell me about virtue.

+- Tell me about natural law.

 - Tell me about abortion arguments.

 By now, students are quite comfortable with the oral-exam process.

 Using the EthiCola Software

 EthiCola is a computer program to help students learn about moral philosophy.
 Each book chapter has a corresponding computer exercise, consisting of short summaries followed by multiple-choice questions (which are presented in a random order).
 EthiCola also keeps track of the highest percentage of correct answers that a given student achieved on a given exercise.
 Most students find EthiCola to be a fun way to learn.
 EthiCola runs in Windows; you can download EthiCola (with this teacher manual and class slides) from these Web addresses: